 From fascinating museums to breathtaking views, there is no shortage of things to do in Santiago, Chile!
 Before you pack your bags and head out for your adventure to the capital city here are ten of our favorite activities to do there.

 This funicular takes you up to the top of Cerro San Cristóbal, providing for a breathtaking view of Santiago.
 We recommend doing this on your first day to really get a sense of the size of the city.
 You’ll also have an up close and personal view of the Virgen de la Immaculada – a large white statue that can be seen from various points throughout the city.

 Visit the Museo Nacional de Bellas Artes Fine Arts Museum

 Santiago’s fine arts museum is located in the appropriately named Bellas Artes neighborhood.
 The museum houses an impressive permanent collection as well as rotating exhibitions.

 Shop and Eat at Mercado Central

 The largest food market in Santiago is Mercado Central.
-Not only is this a great place to purchase handicrafts and souvenirs, it’s also where seafood lovers will want to dine.
-There are many restaurants to choose from – see which one the locals are eating at and grab a table there.
+Not only is this a great place to purchase handicrafts and souvenirs, but it’s also where seafood lovers will want to dine.
+There are many restaurants to choose from so walk around and do some people watching to see which restaurant locals are eating at and grab a table there!